aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 It is a good day to have a good day.
+> 🥠 Someone will invite you to a Karaoke party.

-Last update: Mon Jan 12 05:21:14 2026
+Last update: Tue Jan 13 05:16:59 2026

 ### Let's play! 🎮